 Professor of Anthropology and Director, Graduate Institute for Design, Ethnography, and Social Thought

 Hugh Raffles is Professor of Anthropology at The New School for Social Research and Director of the Graduate Institute for Design, Ethnography and Social Thought (GIDEST).
 His work is a sustained ethnographic exploration of relations between humans, animals, and things.
-Hugh is completing his new book, an anthropology of stone that draws on fieldwork in China, Japan, Iceland, and Scotland to raise questions about the practice of substance, place, and temporality through close accounts of objects that range in scale from landscapes to monuments to pebbles.
+Hugh is completing his new book, an anthropology of elemental things that draws on fieldwork primarily in northern places--Iceland, Svalbard, Greenland, and the Hebrides--to raise questions about the practice of substance, place, and temporality through close accounts of objects that range in scale from landscapes to monuments to pebbles.

 Hugh’s essays have appeared in a wide variety of venues, including Granta, Public Culture, Cultural Anthropology, the New York Times, Cabinet, and Orion.
 He is the author, most recently, of Insectopedia (Pantheon, 2010), a New York Times Notable Book, and was a recipient of a 2010 Whiting Writers’ Award.